UUKG: Unified Urban Knowledge Graph Dataset for Urban Spatiotemporal Prediction: Related Work

-.
-Knowledge graph embedding aims to project entities and relations into low-dimensional vectors, which has been widely used for various KG-based applications.
-Overall, the knowledge graph embedding method can be categorized into two classes, the Euclidean embedding method and the non-Euclidean embedding method.
-The Euclidean embedding method derives KG embeddings in the Euclidean space.
+\eat{ The Euclidean embedding method derives KG embeddings in the Euclidean space.
 For example, TransE \cite{bordes2013translating}, TransH \cite{wang2014knowledge} and TransR \cite{lin2015learning} learn embeddings based on geometry operations such as rotation and translation.
 RESCAL \cite{nickel2011three} and DistMult \cite{yang2014embedding} utilize a bilinear score function to train the embedding.
 Besides, TuckER~\cite{balavzevic2019tucker} uses matrix decomposition to model entities and relations and ConvE~\cite{dettmers2018convolutional} adopts a convolutional neural network to derive embeddings.
 The non-Euclidean embedding method, on the other hand, aims to capture more complicated structures in the latent space.
 For example, MuRP \cite{balazevic2019multi} and AttH \cite{chami2020low} are two KG embedding methods that perform translation or rotation operations in the hyperbolic space.
 Recently, several mixed curvature embedding methods~\cite{wang2021mixed,cao2022geometry,Iyer2022DualGeometricSE} have been proposed to encode diverse structures~(tree-like, path-like and circle-like structure) in a unified framework.
 In addition, ConE \cite{bai2021modeling} models heterogeneous hierarchies in different hyperbolic planes, and UltraE \cite{xiong2022ultrahyperbolic} constructs a single ultra hyperbolic manifold space to capture distinct hierarchies.
-However, none of the above non-Euclidean methods are designated for the urban knowledge graph. \eat{ The Euclidean embedding method derives KG embeddings in the Euclidean space.
-For example, TransE \cite{bordes2013translating}, TransH \cite{wang2014knowledge}, TransR \cite{lin2015learning}, RESCAL \cite{nickel2011three}, DistMult \cite{yang2014embedding}, TuckER~\cite{balavzevic2019tucker} and ConvE~\cite{dettmers2018convolutional} utilize translation, matrix decomposition, or neural network to model entities and relations and derive embeddings.
-The non-Euclidean embedding method aims to capture more complicated structures in the latent space.
-For example, MuRP \cite{balazevic2019multi}, AttH \cite{chami2020low}, ConE \cite{bai2021modeling} and UltraE \cite{xiong2022ultrahyperbolic} model hierarchies in the hyperbolic or ultrahyperbolic space.
-Recently, several mixed curvature embedding methods~\cite{wang2021mixed,cao2022geometry,Iyer2022DualGeometricSE} have been proposed to simultaneously encode diverse structures~(\eg hierarchies and cycles) in a product space (\ie products of constant-curvature spaces).
-The above structure-aware non-Euclidean methods show great potential for modeling various high-order structures in UrbanKG.}
+However, none of the above non-Euclidean methods are designated for the urban knowledge graph. }